Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-for-2021-annabel-upson.html.markdown

 published: true
 title: "Flight Free for 2021: Annabel Upson"
 category: testimonials
-date: 2021-07-19T16:50:55.429Z
+date: 2021-07-08T16:50:55.429Z
 cover_image: /images/uploads/annabel-upson-pledge.jpg
-summary: "Annabel Upson is committed to creating positive change in the travel industry and promotes sustainable travel through her company, Travelling Whale.
-She tells us why she took the #FlightFree pledge."
+summary: "Annabel Upson promotes sustainable travel through her company, Travelling Whale, and tells us why she took the #FlightFree pledge."
 author: FlightFree UK
 read_time_minute: 3
 ---
 ![](/images/uploads/annabel-upson-quote.jpg)

 ## I have been fortunate to explore the hidden corners of the world, connecting with incredible people, and learning about cultures, histories and environments.

-But I realised along the way that how I was travelling was impacting the world.
+### But I realised along the way that how I was travelling was impacting the world.

 I dreamt up a plan with a friend on how we could make better choices so that we could protect the world as we explored it.
 We wanted to help others do the same so we created a new kind of travel company that embodies the message that travelling more sustainably is possible.
 Our company, [Travelling Whale](https://www.travellingwhale.com/) is committed to creating positive change in the travel industry in the collective quest to use travel as a force for good.